RED SEA FISH SPECIES

 The spango is a carnivorous bottom feeder preying on sea urchins, star fish, mollusks, crabs, shrimp and sometimes small fish.
-However its’ diet is surprisingly diverse and in the youtube video clip (right) you can see two emperors (in the last section of the clip) at Marsa Shagra Bay battling over a still alive snake eel !
+However its’ diet is surprisingly diverse and in the youtube video clip (right or below) you can see two emperors (in the last section of the clip) at Marsa Shagra Bay battling over a still alive snake eel !

-The fish has strong teeth, scaleless cheeks and large eyes and while typically around 45 cm in length with a weight of between 4 and 7 kg, they can grow up to 87 cm in length with a maximum lifespan of 28 years.
+The fish has strong teeth, scaleless cheeks and large eyes and while typically around 45 cm in length with a typical weight of between 4 and 7 kg (biggest 9.45 kg), they can grow up to 87 cm in length with a maximum lifespan of 28 years.

 An interesting aspect of the species is that some of them change sex from female to male prior to reaching sexual maturity.

 Anglers please note that they often take bait without swallowing so avoid striking early as this will mean the hook may loose contact from the spango’s relatively hard mouth.
 It’s best to use squid or shellfish bait on light tackle.